LuxLang/lux/README.md

 ### What's the current version?

-v0.1
+v0.2

 ### How far ahead is the project?

-The Java-bytecode compiler is close to completion.
+The Java-bytecode compiler is almost complete.

-Some features are missing and the compiler is not as fast as I would like.
+A few features are missing and the compiler is not as fast as I would like.

-However, some small programs can be written to try out Lux and get a feeling for the language.
+However, programs can be written to try out Lux and get a feeling for the language.

 ### How can I use it?

-Download the 0.1 compiler from here: https://github.com/LuxLang/lux/releases/download/0.1.0/lux-jvm-0.1.0-standalone.jar
+Download the 0.2 compiler from here: https://github.com/LuxLang/lux/releases/download/0.2.0/lux-jvm-0.2.0-standalone.jar

-Right now, the current version of Lux (0.1) is mostly to play around with the language, so it's a bit limited on what you can do.
 Once you download the compiler, you'll want to create a directory named "source" in the same directory where the compiler is located.

-"source" must contain 2 files.
-One will be the Lux prelude (lux.lux), the other will be program.lux You can write anything you want inside program.lux to play around with the language.
+You can run the compiler like this:

+	java -jar -Xss4m lux-jvm-0.2.0-standalone.jar program

+The **program** module is already inside **source/** to make it easier to start.

-##### Note: You can download the lux.lux & program.lux files in the source/ directory in this repo to get started.
+##### Note: You can download all the files inside the source/ directory in this repo to get started.

-To run the compiler, open your terminal and write this:

-	java -jar lux-jvm-0.1.0-standalone.jar

-This will generate a directory named "output" and put all the .class files there.
+This will generate a directory named "target" and put all the .class files there.
-Then, you can package the program and run it using this:
+Then, you can run the program like this:

-	cd output && jar cvf program.jar * && java -cp "program.jar" program && cd ..
+	cd target/jvm/ && java -jar program.jar

 ### What's the license?